oSoc13/Westtoer/README.md

 php artisan migrate:refresh
 ```

-If you are using multiple environments, add the corresponding environment
+If you are using multiple environments, add the corresponding environment with the ```--env``` switch

 ```
 php artisan --env=development migrate:refresh